dinahajric/v3-utility-library/README.md

 ## Description

-Fork to diplay cluserer as alarms
+Fork to display clusterer as alarms

 In this project you can find a set of utility libraries developed for Google Maps JavaScript API v3: